vernisaz/simcom/doc/PIs.md

 > sudo raspi-config

-and in Iterfaces section, enable SSH.
+and in Interfaces section, enable SSH.

 If you have USB drives, as I do, you need to mount them first.
 Issue: